Seasonal Guide: Winter Home Maintenance Checklist (Alberta Edition)

 Check Your Eavestroughs

 Before winter begins, make sure your eavestroughs are clear and in good repair.
-To make this task less onerous in the future you may also want to consider installing a leafguard.
+To make this task less onerous in the future, you may also want to consider installing a leaf guard.

 See also: eavestrough installation & repair services.